-BCC offers College Readiness Coursework (transition and corequisite support courses) that give students an opportunity to improve their reading, writing, and/or mathematics skills.
+BCC offers College Readiness Coursework prerequisite courses that give students an opportunity to improve their reading, writing, and/or mathematics skills.

-Transition English and math courses are semesterlong courses designed to build knowledge and confidence for students who are entering college after years away from school or students who need to improve math and English skills to be successful in college-level (curriculum) coursework.
-Students complete Transition courses at their own pace and are offered a high level of instructor support as they master course material.
+Prerequisite English and math courses are semester-long courses designed to build knowledge and confidence for students who are entering college after years away from school or students who need to improve math and English skills to be successful in college-level (curriculum) coursework.
+Students in these courses are offered a high level of instructor support as they master course material.